msemihbulut/SelectionSortAssembly/README.md

-# Assembly code of the Selection Sort sorting algorithm!
+# [EN] Assembly code of the Selection Sort sorting algorithm!

 In this assembly code, it has its own memory in memory 10 one-byte random unsigned numbers are added to the fields you specify you place it.